leonardopicchiami/molecular_synthesis_and_reconstruction/README.md

 - Plotly
 - RDKit

-RDKit is a library for Chioinformatics and Machine Learning widely used in the current state of the art.
+RDKit is a library for Cheminformatics and Machine Learning widely used in literature.

 ## References